 5. Distribute and discuss the Virginia Statute on Religious Freedom drafted by Thomas Jefferson.

 Since the writing style of the statute is difficult to read, discuss each sentence with the students and have the class write a paraphrased version of the statute.
 Click here for the statute.
 (Click here for a sample paraphrase of this document.)

-6. Show a short video to students as part of morning announcements.
+6. Show this short video to students as part of the morning announcements.

 7. Be sure to spread the word about Religious Freedom Day to your colleagues.